 What are the primary differences between the 2026 Infiniti QX60 Sport and Luxe trims?

 The main differences are aesthetic and seating configuration.
 The SPORT features gloss-black 20-inch wheels, a blacked-out grille, and standard second-row captain's chairs.
-The LUXE utilizes silver exterior accents and typically comes with a second-row bench for seven-passenger seating, though it focuses more on traditional luxury comforts like ventilated front seats.
+The LUXE utilizes silver exterior accents and typically comes with a second-row bench for seven-passenger seating.

 Does the 2026 QX60 Sport have more horsepower than the Luxe?

 No, both trims utilize the exact same 2.0L I4 VC-Turbo engine producing 268 hp and 286 lb-ft of torque.
-The "Sport" designation refers to the appearance package and interior styling rather than a boost in engine output, though the SPORT does come standard with 4WD.
+The "Sport" designation refers to the appearance package and interior styling, though the SPORT does come standard with 4WD.

 Does the Sport trim include the Around View Monitor?